MarineHS/Library_Management_Project/README.md

 - **`Library_SQL`**

-As the initial Python version required data to be reloaded each it was used, an SQL database was introduce to store book and user information permanently.
+As the initial Python version required data to be reloaded each time it was used, an SQL database was introduced to store book and user information permanently.

 - **`Library_web`**

-Finally, to make the system more user-friendly and realistic, a web interface was developped using Django.
+Finally, to make the system more user-friendly and realistic, a web interface was developed using Django.
 As this was my first experience with Django, HTML and CSS, the features and the design of this website are simple.